harbarex/tiktok-virality-prediction/README.md

 This project has been implemented by Group 31 as a requirement for the Final Project for the Fall 2021 iteration of the CIS-519 course at the University of Pennsylvania.

-The reference code for the toolbox LOUPE can be found [here](https://github.com/antoine77340/LOUPE).

-The original repository for WILLOW can be found [here](https://github.com/antoine77340/Youtube-8M-WILLOW).

 dataset with frame-level feature can be found here https://drive.google.com/drive/folders/1RtwHnztpWYrO32sXMNDFJita8k5Fy545

 Video Feature Vector Size for each frame in ViViT: (video_size/patch_size)^2

 or Embedding is: (batchSize, numFrames, (video_size/patch_size)^2, 192)

-data.npy is of the format (videoId, vid feature, aud feature, label)

 ## Installation